EricZeiberg/PizzaSpleef/README.md

 All rights are reserved

 **How to use**
-Place the world provided in your server folder, and name it Lobby.
+Place the world provided in your server folder, and name it "Lobby".
 Make sure you have a main world already set up, or else the plugin will not roll back the wold properly.
+Then, duplicate the Lobby world, and name it "Lobby - Copy".
 After that, you should be all set to go!